 - 1. 3.00 cumulative GPA in academic courses taken as an AuD candidate; - 2.
-3.00 in all clinical practicum taken at the graduate level; - 3.
+3.00 (a grade of "B" or higher) in all clinical practicum taken at the graduate level; - 3.
 3.00 GPA in courses taken as undergraduate prerequisites as a graduate or special student.

-A student who fails to obtain at least a 3.00 cumulative average in academic courses and a 3.00 clinical average by the end of the probationary semester will be dismissed from the program.
+A student who fails to obtain at least a 3.00 cumulative average in academic courses and a 3.00 clinical average by the end of the probationary trimester will be dismissed from the program.
 Such a student may petition the graduate faculty for reinstatement if he/she believes extenuating circumstances exist.
-Students on probation will not be eligible for any form of paid assistantship (Graduate Assistantship, Tuition Scholarship, or paid Traineeship) during the probationary period.
+No student will be allowed more than two probationary trimesters, whether consecutive or cumulative.
+Graduate assistants and tuition scholarship recipients who fail to achieve a 3.0 cumulative GPA will be allowed one semester to remedy the grade deficiency.